Fixed-wing aircraft: Ground effect vehicle

-A ground effect vehicle (GEV) is a craft that attains level flight near the surface of the earth, making use of the ground effect – an aerodynamic interaction between the wings and the earth's surface.
+A ground effect vehicle (GEV) flies close to the terrain, making use of the ground effect – the interaction between the wings and the surface.
 Some GEVs are able to fly higher out of ground effect (OGE) when required – these are classed as powered fixed-wing aircraft.

 Glider

-A glider is a heavier-than-air craft that is supported in flight by the dynamic reaction of the air against its lifting surfaces, and whose free flight does not depend on an engine.
-A sailplane is a fixed-wing glider designed for soaring – the ability to gain height in updrafts of air and to fly for long periods.
+A glider is a heavier-than-air craft whose free flight does not require an engine.
+A sailplane is a fixed-wing glider designed for soaring – gaining height using updrafts of air and to fly for long periods.

-Gliders are mainly used for recreation, but have also been used for other purposes such as aerodynamics research, warfare and recovering spacecraft.
+Gliders are mainly used for recreation but have found use for purposes such as aerodynamics research, warfare and spacecraft recovery.

-A motor glider does have an engine for extending its performance and some have engines powerful enough to take off, but the engine is not used in normal flight.
+Motor gliders are equipped with a limited propulsion system for takeoff, or to extend flight duration.

-As is the case with planes, there are a wide variety of glider types differing in the construction of their wings, aerodynamic efficiency, location of the pilot and controls.
-Perhaps the most familiar type is the toy paper plane.
+As is the case with planes, gliders come in diverse forms with varied wings, aerodynamic efficiency, pilot location, and controls.

-Large gliders are most commonly launched by a tow-plane or by a winch.
-Military gliders have been used in war to deliver assault troops, and specialized gliders have been used in atmospheric and aerodynamic research.
-Rocket-powered aircraft and spaceplanes have also made unpowered landings.
+Large gliders are most commonly born aloft by a tow-plane or by a winch.
+Military gliders have been used in combat to deliver troops and equipment, while specialized gliders have been used in atmospheric and aerodynamic research.
+Rocket-powered aircraft and spaceplanes have made unpowered landings similar to a glider.

 Gliders and sailplanes that are used for the sport of gliding have high aerodynamic efficiency.
-The highest lift-to-drag ratio is 70:1, though 50:1 is more common.
-After launch, further energy is obtained through the skillful exploitation of rising air in the atmosphere.
+The highest lift-to-drag ratio is 70:1, though 50:1 is common.
+After take-off, further altitude can be gained through the skillful exploitation of rising air.
 Flights of thousands of kilometers at average speeds over 200 km/h have been achieved.

-The most numerous unpowered aircraft are paper airplanes, a handmade type of glider.
-Like hang gliders and paragliders, they are foot-launched and are in general slower, smaller, and less expensive than sailplanes.
-Hang gliders most often have flexible wings given shape by a frame, though some have rigid wings.
-Paragliders and paper airplanes have no frames in their wings.
+One small-scale example of a glider is the paper airplane.
+An ordinary sheet of paper can be folded into an aerodynamic shape fairly easily; its low mass relative to its surface area reduces the required lift for flight, allowing it to glide some distance.

-Gliders and sailplanes can share a number of features in common with powered aircraft, including many of the same types of fuselage and wing structures.
-For example, the Horten H.IV was a tailless flying wing glider, and the delta wing-shaped Space Shuttle orbiter flew much like a conventional glider in the lower atmosphere.
-Many gliders also use similar controls and instruments as powered craft.
+Gliders and sailplanes share many design elements and aerodynamic principles with powered aircraft.
+For example, the Horten H.IV was a tailless flying wing glider, and the delta-winged Space Shuttle orbiter glided during its descent phase.
+Many gliders adopt similar control surfaces and instruments as airplanes.

-Types of glider
+Types

-The main application today of glider aircraft is sport and recreation.
+The main application of modern glider aircraft is sport and recreation.